Jblast94/nsfw-novel/README.md

 # NSFW Novel Generator

 A web application for generating NSFW stories using AI language models.
-This project is designed to run in GitHub Codespaces and uses the Hugging Face Transformers library with the UnfilteredAI/NSFW-3B model for story generation.
+This project can be deployed on Hugging Face Spaces and uses the Hugging Face Transformers library with the UnfilteredAI/NSFW-3B model for story generation.

 ## Features